 Phone number: (801) 422-2403

 Jared has regularly presented papers at the Society of Biblical Literature Meetings and has participated in Sperry and similar symposia at BYU.
 He enjoys teaching Bible courses, Book of Mormon, World Religions, and History.
-Jared served a LDS mission to Campinas Brazil, and has also lived in Germany and Israel, last teaching at the BYU Jerusalem Center between August 2011-2012.
+Jared served a LDS mission to Campinas Brazil, and has also lived in Germany and Israel, teaching twice at the BYU Jerusalem Center 2011-2012, 2016-2017.
 He likes sports, snorkeling, and teaching.
 He is married to Margaret (Nelson), whom he loves greatly, and they have five children: Jared Jr., Joshua, Joseph, Marissa, and Melia.

-Courses Taught: Old Testament, New Testament, Book of Mormon, World Religions, Ancient Near Eastern Texts, Hebrew Bible Theories
+Courses Taught: Jesus Christ and the Everlasting Gospel, Old Testament, New Testament, Book of Mormon, World Religions, Ancient Near Eastern Texts, Hebrew Bible Theories

-Areas of Expertise: Bible, Ancient Judaism, Early Christianity, World Religions
+Areas of Expertise: Bible, Second Temple Judaism, Early Christianity, World Religions

 Areas of Research: Second Temple Judaism, Pseudepigrapha, Early Christianity, Ancient Narrative

 Languages: Hebrew (reading); Greek (reading); Aramaic (reading); Portuguese (reading and speaking); German (reading)